-Our main way to tackle the global question of tightness is through the semi-global question of quantitative Darboux theorems.
+Our approach to the contact sphere theorem and other global questions of tightness is through a quantitative versions of Darboux theorem.
 Recall that Darboux theorem in contact geometry guaranties that each point in a contact manifold has a neighborhood which is standard, i.e. embeds inside the standard contact structure on $\R^3$.
 According to Bennequin's theorem this neighborhood is then tight.
 In a Riemannian setting we can ask for a quantitative version guarantying that balls up to a certain radius are standard and, in particular, tight.
 Let $g$ be any Riemannian metric and $\xi$ any contact structure on $M.$ We define the \dfn{tightness radius of $\xi$ and $g$ at a point $p$} to be